dotmake-build/command-line/docs/README.md

 # DotMake Command-Line

 Declarative syntax for [System.CommandLine](https://github.com/dotnet/command-line-api) via attributes for easy, fast, strongly-typed (no reflection) usage.
 Includes a source generator which automagically converts your classes to CLI commands and properties to CLI options or CLI arguments.
+Supports [trimming](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trim-self-contained) an [AOT compilation](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/?tabs=net7%2Cwindows#limitations-of-native-aot-deployment) !

 System.CommandLine is a very good parser but you need a lot of boilerplate code to get going and the API is hard to discover.
 This becomes complicated to newcomers and also you would have a lot of ugly code in your `Program.cs` to maintain.
 What if you had an easy class-based layer combined with a good parser?